cryptoworld-git/quik/api_calls.md

+Notes:
+  - While most fields are capital here, they are actually to be requested in lowercase.
+  - `STATUS` is included with most replies from the server, if it is not `OK` you won't get all fields back

 ---------------------------------------------------------------------------------------------------------
 ## Login Requests

 **Login Req**: *Client* -> *Auth Server* ~ `UUID`, `METHOD`
   - *Client* sends `UUID`, `METHOD` to the *Auth Server*.